 Ecological sampling: Sampling to collect data that can be compared statistically between sites, but does not necessarily produce an exhaustive species list.

 Encounter: A recorded presence (same as an ‘occurrence’) of a group of termites, or sometimes just an individual termite, during active searching, either foraging or in a colony centre.
-Each time such a group or individual termite is found during sampling, a single encounter is recorded.
+Each time such a group or individual termite is found during sampling, a single encounter is recorded, regardless of whether the different encounters were in one or multiple transect sections.
+Some discretion will be needed to assess whether two encounters are distinct.
+For example, two termite groups sampled within a single piece of wood would generally be considered as one encounter (unless they are several meters apart on a large log), whereas two groups in two pieces of wood would generally be counted as two encounters.

 Episodic foraging: termites that forage intermittently depending on climatic conditions, time of day or other conditions.
 Episodic foragers are often found only in their nests.